 Marginalizing means considering all possible values the unknown variables may take and averaging over them.

-It is somewhat arbitray to select the criteria on which the classification of observations is based, given that the combined scores do not provide a clear-cut pattern of “support,” “neutral,” and “oppose.”
-We make the decision to use the percentages of respondents by partisanship (Democrats: 31.81 %; Indepdent: 45.4% ; Republican: 22.8%) as the guideline to classify the sample into three categories based on the consideration that public support for policies has strong political connotations and implications and climate change related hazards have become increasingly politicized in the American public discourse.

 There are about 50 percent of observations without information on income.
 Given the high level of inaccuracy associated with the imputation of a substantial number of missing values, we decide not to include income in our BN model.